ErinaTheDummy/SwordToShield/Character_Creation/Classes/Warlock.md

 You learn 2 rogue techniques from the rogue class.

 ### Spellslinger
-You gain proficiency in firearms and learn two gunslinger maneuvers from the gunslinger class.
+You gain proficiency in firearms and learn a gunslinger maneuver from the gunslinger class.

+### Overbloom
+As an action you may expend 5 hit dice and call forth a massive overgrowth of flowery, thorned vines in a 30 foot radius around you.
+All creatures but you and 4 creatures designated by you treat this area as difficult terrain.
+Creatures who start their turn in the area or were caught in the initial growth must make a saving throw against your spell save DC or take 3d10 magical piercing damage and be restrained as thorny vines encase them.

+### Otherworldly Form (level 6)
+Your patron grants you the ability to change into the shape of their visage as a bonus action by expending 10 hit dice.
+You gain 30 temporary hitpoints and while in your otherworldy form you gain the following benefits
+- You may make 2 attacks when you take the attack action
+- Your unarmed strike die becomes a d10 unless it was already higher
+- Your unarmed strikes may use your casting modifier in place of your strength modifier.
+- Grow one size larger (Maximum of huge)
+Your otherworldy form is dispelled once you lose all of the temporary hitpoints granted to you by it.

+### Voice of The Grave (level 6)
+You are granted the speak with dead spell, this spell does not count against your spells known and carries no risk of sanity drain.

 ### Protective Veil (Level 9)
 A magical field which repels magic corruption creates a sheen across you.
-When you fail a save against magical corruption and get corrupted, you may choose to not be corrupted instead.
+When you fail a save, you may choose to succeed instead.
 You may use this invocation once per rest.

-### Channel Patron (Level 9)
-You take on some physical aspects of your patron and become

 ---